abdusco/abdus.dev/src/posts/aspnetcore-model-binding-json-query-params/index.md

   Sort.Direction=ASC
 ```

-This is rendered as a form with with separate inputs in Swagger UI.
+This is rendered as a form with separate inputs in Swagger UI.

 ![swagger ui with separate inputs](./swagger_fromquery.png)